Effective Treatment Plans

 First stage: Stabilization and assessment

 Stillwater Treatment Centre offers a light medical detox.
 The client will meet with our doctor and be prescribed the necessary detoxification medications to help alleviate any discomfort the individual has while withdrawing from their drug of choice in a safe and controlled environment.
-This stage can last anywhere between 1 and 5 days depending on the client.
+This stage can last anywhere between 1 and 7 days depending on the client.
 Please note that during the detox period and shortly there after one on one sessions may not take place until the client is stablized

 Next the client will be assessed by one of our certified counsellors, then assigned a primary care counsellor based on their assessment in order to help better meet the client’s individual needs.
 A long intake profile will be conducted with the client that will ‘follow’ the client and be updated throughout the program.
 This essentially is a one-page summary of the essential information for the client’s individualized care program.